Tatsuya-Nonogaki/Straypenguins-Tips-Inventory/GitHub/github-pages-md-link-behavior.md

 - Will links break when converting Markdown to HTML?
 - Do I need to maintain both `.md` and `.html` links?

 **GitHub Pages** (with its default Jekyll setup) provides powerful, automatic handling of Markdown links—thanks to built-in plugins like `jekyll-relative-links`.
-This article summarizes observed behaviors and explains how it all works, so you can write Markdown links with confidence.
+This article summarizes behaviors I observed and explains how it all works, so you can write Markdown links with confidence.

 📝 **Note:**
 The behavior described in this document is based on my experiments and observations in Sep 2025.
 They may vary in the future.